IlieEfros07/IlieEfros07/README.md

 > *"Code is like humor.
 When you have to explain it, it’s bad."* — Cory House

 ## 🧑‍💻 About Me
-I’m a passionate developer with experience in full-stack web development, game engine programming, and software engineering.
+I’m a passionate developer with some experience in full-stack web development, game engine programming, and software engineering.
 I love building projects from the ground up, learning new technologies, and solving complex problems.

 ---